 Having seen photos of the displays in the evening, they are no doubt magical.
 However, even with timed tickets being sold, there are still a lot of people and you will have to enjoy the display with many others.

-In addition to the interior spaces, the exterior of Phipps Conservatory is also lit up during the Winter Light Show.
+In addition to the interior spaces, the exterior of Phipps Conservatory is also lit up during the Winter Flower Show.

 So when should you visit?